Mathias Corvinus Collegium: Political affiliation

 Some commentators regard the MCC as being closely linked to the Orbán government.
-Director General Zoltán Szalai said in a 2020 interview that MCC is ideologically independent, but not value-neutral: it aims to equip the next generation of Hungarians with the necessary skills to represent the country confidently in a global competition.
-The institution seeks to foster open-mindedness, international experience, foreign language proficiency, and patriotism in its students.
-MCC also encourages its students to contribute to public dialogue and culture and become part of Hungary's cultural, economic, and social elite.
-The institution supports young people committed to their country, willing to contribute to their communities, and who feel responsible for their compatriots and environment, helping them to unlock their potential and thrive.
+Director General Zoltán Szalai said in a 2020 interview that MCC is ideologically independent, but not value-neutral, with MCC encouraging its students to become part of Hungary's cultural, economic, and social elite.

 In 2020, the National Assembly apportioned a 10% shareholding in each of MOL and Gedeon Richter to the MCC's endowment, valued at US$1.3 billion, plus $462 million in cash and $9 million of property.
 This was seen as controversial as many of the MCC's leading personalities are associated with Fidesz and the inner circle around PM Viktor Orbán.